 - You have to enter input such as a date, time, phone number, serial number, ISBN, or product activation key.

 - The mask prevents users from entering essential data.

 - The users need to enter data in a format other than the one used by the mask (for example, if users have to enter a phone number with a format for a different region).

-The mask input has a fixed length format based on instantiation, and the user’s input must conform to it.
-This may be particularly useful when the user needs to enter text or numbers with specific formatting, such as a phone number, postcal code, or credit card number.
+The mask input control has a fixed length format to which the user’s input must conform.
+This can be particularly useful when the user needs to enter text or numbers with specific formatting, such as a phone number, postal code, or credit card number.

 When defining the mask format, the developer can place immutable characters, such as brackets and dashes, in specific positions.
 The format also specifies the range of valid characters for each separate position, thus preventing the user from entering invalid input.